dinorain/kalobranded/README.md

 ### Kalobranded: Go REST example for branded product checkout service

+#### Assumptions:
+* Each brand has it own `pickup_address`
+* Validations for related resource are done in delivery layer.  e.g. `brand_id` in product create.
+* Two roles are available for table `users`, which are "admin" and "user".
+Anyway, records of either roles can be created from guest http API.
+* Token-based authentication, and save auth session too

 #### What have been used:
 * [sqlx](https://github.com/jmoiron/sqlx) - Extensions to database/sql.
 * [pgx](https://github.com/jackc/pgx) - PostgreSQL driver and toolkit for Go